joyvchen/joyvchen.github.io/writing.md

 layout: page
 title: Writing
 ---
-This is a blog of everyday musings applied to the dialogues coursing around me: startups, tech, brands, career, arts, culture, life.
+This is a blog of everyday musings applied to the dialogues coursing around me: brands, tech, design, startups, and consumer trends, mostly.

-I think writing is wonderful.
-Very soon, I will write a meta post about the value of writing.

 ## Archive